Arronk/My-Coding-Journey/LogR2.md

 Will return to pset7 for the remainder of the week tomorrow.
 As the next chapter 8 related to Classes and OOP in Python I wanted to have a read through it a little as I have touched very little on OOP to date and the times when I did I found it rather confusing.

+## Day 63: 19.09.2018

+### Progress: Got back onto pset7 for CS50

+Spent a couple of hours tonight getting to understand more about Flask and Jinja and how they are working in the start code in app.py and helpers.py in pset7.
+I have a general understanding of what it is doing at this stage so tomorrow I'm hoping to have the register part of the problem complete.